 - Plastic Containers and Items (#s 1 through 7): including CD cases, broken recycling bins, clamshell or blister packaging, flatware, etc.--remove and recycle caps, spray pumps and lids.
 Examples of plastic items not accepted curbside: styrofoam*, empty prescription bottles*, pesticide containers, bulky items* and bags or filmy product wrapping. *The ecopark will accept certain of these items.
 Click here for details.

-- Glass Bottles and Jars: Clear, Green and Brown ONLY—remove and recycle all lids and caps.
-No drinking glasses, window glass, etc.
+- Glass Food and Beverage Bottles, Jugs and Jars: remove and recycle all lids and caps.
+No drinking glasses, window glass, pyrex, light bulbs, etc.